chandrewz/chandrewz.github.io/_harp/public/blog/selenium-on-centos.md

-Getting Selenium + Chrome + CentOS up was an absolute nightmare.
-I give up on Chrome and  ChromeDriver.
-I had Selenium and Chrome working locally on my Mac, but the exact steps just do not rollover.
+Getting Selenium + Chrome + CentOS up was a nightmare.
+I give up on Chrome and  ChromeDriver on CentOS.
+I had Selenium and Chrome working locally on my Mac, but the exact steps do not rollover.
 After hours, I switched over to Firefox and it worked in 5 minutes.
 No additional driver needed either.

 Here's my steps for running Selenium WebDriver in PHP on CentOS 7, using ***Firefox***.
 I had a fresh server with nothing installed.
 You'll want to check out the repo ([facebook/php-webdriver](https://github.com/facebook/php-webdriver)) and get things running locally before proceeding.